johnbe4/getSeoSitemap/readme.txt

-getSeoSitemap v.
-1.0 README
+getSeoSitemap v1.0 README

 Php library to get the sitemap.
 It crawls a whole website checking all internal and external links.

 ###################################################################################################
 # Please support this project by making a donation via PayPal to https://www.paypal.me/johnbe4 or #